Master of Liberal Studies

 The M.L.S. program is an interdisciplinary program designed to offer participants freedom and flexibility in planning a course of study.
 Its coursework encourages critical and imaginative thinking on intellectual, social, political, historical, literary and artistic issues within a broad humanistic perspective.
 Seminar-style courses are taught by professors noted for teaching excellence.

-The M.L.S. program requires 36 credit hours of graduate study to be completed within six years, although most students complete their study in two to three years.
+The M.L.S. program requires 36 credit hours of graduate study to be completed within six years, although most students complete their study in three to four years.
 The course of study is very flexible and allows students to design individual programs that best reflect their needs and interests.
-Most M.L.S. program classes meet in the evenings with spring and fall classes meeting one night a week and summer session courses meeting three times weekly.
+M.L.S. program classes meet in the evenings.
+Spring and fall classes meet one night a week; summer session courses meet three times weekly.

 The curriculum includes courses in the behavioral sciences, fine arts, humanities, science and culture, and social sciences.
-With 18 credit hours or six classes in a specific curricular field, students can concentrate in the following areas: humanities; human rights and social justice; the arts and cultural traditions; global studies; gender studies; American studies; creative writing; organizational dynamics; environmental sustainability; communication, media and technology; and self-designed.
+With 18 credit hours or six classes in a specific curricular field, students can concentrate in the following areas: humanities; human rights and social justice; the arts and cultural traditions; global studies; gender studies; American studies; creative writing; organizational dynamics; environmental sustainability; and communication, media and technology.

 Behavioral Sciences.
 Behavioral sciences courses examine the individual and his or her behavior in various environmental settings such as family and the workplace.
 Courses blend psychology, sociology, organizational behavior and anthropology to introduce students to issues in human behavior as it is influenced by cultural values and expectations.

 Fine Arts.
 Fine arts courses offer a variety of perspectives on artistic expression throughout history and across cultures.
-The variety of courses encourages students to study Western and non-Western visual arts, dramatic arts, and creative writing within a broad socio-historical context.
+The variety of courses encourages students to study Western and non-Western visual arts, dramatic arts, and music within a broad socio-historical context.

 Humanities.
 Humanities courses offer the broadest possible treatments of literature, philosophy, religion and communications.
 By connecting the history of human ideas as presented and disseminated through poetry and imaginative literature and the development of religious and philosophical thought, humanities courses provide insight into the nature and development of humankind.

 Science and Culture.
-Science and culture courses present issues pertaining to health, the environment, the understanding of the natural world and the implications of technological advancement as approached by professors of chemistry, environmental sciences, physics and biology.
+Science and culture courses present issues pertaining to health, the environment, the understanding of the natural world and the implications of technological advancement as approached by professors of chemistry, geology, physics and biology.

 The M.L.S. program seeks to enroll motivated and enthusiastic students prepared for and interested in graduate-level study.
 All applicants must have the following: